jianminchen/Conquer-Leetcode-hard-level-algorithms/ReadMe.md

 July 12 2018

-I made the change and started to work Leetcode easy level algorithms.
+I made the change and started to work Leetcode easy level algorithms instead.
 My goal is to complete all 190 easy level algorithms left.
 Also I like to build a good habit to code everyday.
 I like to start from easy level algorithms, and then get experience how to solve problems.
 The blog is called [what is the best way to learn algorithms?](http://juliachencoding.blogspot.com/2018/07/what-is-best-way-to-learn-algorithm.html).

+Compared to a hard level algorithm, it is better for me to work on something simple and small.
+I like to build a good habit to code every day.